USA Today: 20th century

 On January 29, 1988, USA Today published the largest edition in its history, a 78-page weekend edition featuring a section previewing Super Bowl XXII; the edition included 44.38 pages of advertising and sold 2,114,055 copies, setting a single-day record for an American newspaper (and surpassed seven months later on September 2, when its Labor Day weekend edition sold 2,257,734 copies).
 On April 15, USA Today launched a third international printing site, based in Hong Kong.
 The international edition set circulation and advertising records during August 1988, with coverage of the 1988 Summer Olympics, selling more than 60,000 copies and 100 pages of advertising.

+In January 1989, USA Today started its survey of television commercials during the Super Bowl, known as the Super Bowl Ad Meter.

 By July 1991, Simmons Market Research Bureau estimated that USA Today had a total daily readership of nearly 6.6 million, an all-time high and the largest readership of any daily newspaper in the United States.
 On September 1, 1991, USA Today launched a fourth print site for its international edition in London for the United Kingdom and the British Isles.
 The international edition's schedule was changed as of April 1, 1994, to Monday through Friday, rather than from Tuesday through Saturday, in order to accommodate business travelers; on February 1, 1995, USA Today opened its first editorial bureau outside the United States at its Hong Kong publishing facility; additional editorial bureaus were launched in London and Moscow in 1996.

 On April 17, 1995, USA Today launched its website to provide real-time news coverage; in June 2002, the site expanded to include a section providing travel information and booking tools.
 On August 28, 1995, a fifth international publishing site was launched in Frankfurt, Germany, to print and distribute the international edition throughout most of Europe.

 On October 4, 1999, USA Today began running advertisements on its front page for the first time.
 In 2017, some pages of USA Today's website features Auto-Play functionality for video or audio-aided stories.